iseitz/girlveloper/README.md

 - Amazon SES for outbound emails and notifications.
 - Bootstrap 5 and Font Awesome for styling.

-## Temporary issue

-The app temporarily does not allow signups for new users.
-There is an email verification feature for new users.
-To send a confirmation email to a new user I am using AWS SES service and I am currently going through the authorization process to be able to send out emails in production.
-It requires about 2 weeks to get the verification completed.

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: